Weston Bears FC: Home ground

-Weston play their home games at Rockwell Automation Park (sometimes referred to as Bear Park).
-Rockwell Automation Park has been home to the Bears since 1955.
+Weston play their home games at Hunter City Motor Group Stadium, formerly known as Rockwell Automation Park (sometimes referred to as Bear Park).
+Weston Bears Park has been home to the Bears since 1955.

 The park has two grandstands: the main stand and members stand for club members.

 Recent seasons

 Weston's performances in recent seasons of the NBN State League: